eCommerce

 Flexibility and Scalability

 No matter how much you plan, reality can change the way your business performs.
 While many businesses were hurt due to the recent global pandemic, others, such as those that made and sold personal protective equipment (PPE), thrived.
-They types of enterprise eCommerce software, as well as the platform they're on, should be flexible enough to accommodate surges in traffic and scale as necessary to prevent crashes, DDOS attacks, and site slowdowns.
+The types of enterprise commerce software, as well as the platform they're on, should be flexible enough to accommodate surges in traffic and scale as necessary to prevent crashes, DDOS attacks, and site slowdowns.

 ERP/CRM Migration and Integration